Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

     sentiment_score = sia.polarity_scores(text)
     return sentiment_score
 ```
 Explanation of the task: This problem tests the candidate's proficiency in NLP and their ability to apply it to sentiment analysis, a popular subfield with a wide range of applications in social media analysis, chatbots, and more.
+- wizard-vicuna-13B-GPTQ (using oobabooga/text-generation-webui) : 7.5
+- WizardCoder-15B-1.0-GPTQ (using oobabooga/text-generation-webui) : 9.5
+- Redmond-Hermes-Coder-GPTQ (using oobabooga/text-generation-webui) : 7.5

 ### Question 4: Implement a SwiftUI view that displays a list of items and allows the user to filter the list by a search query.
 Task Domain: iOS Development